bysqr/bysqr/README.md

 bysqr encode --src '<?xml version="1.0"?><Pay type="Pay">...</Pay>' --save ~/Desktop/qr.svg
 ```

-Provider source (`--src`) must be a valid Pay by Square XML structure.
+Provided source (`--src`) must be a valid Pay by Square or Invoice by Square XML structure.
 You can either pass a path to the XML file
 or directly provide an XML content.

 To save generated QR code as image, use `--save` option with path where to save the image.
 Type of the file is